NYTEMODEONLY/nytechat/README.md

 ## DEPLOYMENT PROTOCOL

-NyteChat is optimized for deployment on Vercel:
+nytechat is optimized for deployment on Vercel:

 1. Fork this repository
 2. Connect to Vercel